 Pickpockets | Pickpockets operate in all major cities and tourist attractions, and tourists are seen as easy prey.
 Take all the normal precautions you would in any major city.

 Credit card skimming | Never let your card out of your sight and when entering your PIN, always cover the PIN pad.

 Leaving valuables in your car | Never leave valuables in our car… ever.
 Car break ins are very common.

 Staying clear of Townships | Quite simply, unless you’re on a tour, you shouldn’t be visiting these areas.
 Period.

 Walking around at night | Walking around after dark in South Africa is not a good idea as it provides a thief with an easy target.
 Just don’t do it.
 Catch an Uber instead.

-HOW TO GET THERE/AWAY
+HOW TO GET TO/FROM CAPE TOWN